What is Azure IoT Central?

-A builder can define custom rules and actions that operate over streaming data at the device template level.
+As a builder, you can define custom rules and actions that operate over data streaming from connected devices.
 An operator can enable or disable these rules at the device level to control and automate tasks within the application.

-Administrators can manage access to your application with user roles and permissions.
+Administrators manage access to your application with user roles and permissions.